 I said they coexist in a delicate balance because too much familiarity makes things too repetitive and dull, and too much contrast increases cognitive load, and can be perceived as too chaotic.
 There should be enough of both in order to achieve a harmonious composition.

 The same book in its different outputs for various devices.
-Thanks to similarity, the user can quickly recognize visual references of the design’s identity, even though the virtual and physical format have significant differences.
+The user can quickly recognize visual references of the design's identity thanks to similarity, even though the virtual and physical formats have significant differences.

 Presentation Design Inspiration